ClickCease

 Details of the Recall

-Those incidents have resulted in seven injuries to consumers, including burn injuries to the upper body, hands, lepowerbanks gs, and/or feet.
-The CPSC also got reports of property damage to household flooring, walls, and furniture.
+Those incidents have resulted in seven injuries to consumers, including burn injuries to the upper body, hands, or feet.
+The CPSC also received reports of property damage to household flooring, walls, and furniture.
 The CPSC is urging consumers to stop using the devices immediately and contact the manufacturer for a refund.
+These chargers can cause serious damage and injury just like any other defective household appliance.

 The refund will come in the form of an electronic voucher for the full purchase price and a 25% bonus that can be redeemed on mycharge.com.
-The powerbanks can be used to power small electronic devices via a USB interface.
+The power banks can power small electronic devices via a USB interface.
 They were sold in 2019 on the myCharge website and at popular retailers such as Target, Amazon, and Best Buy.

 The recall involves seven myCharge power bank models used for powering and recharging electronic devices such as cell phones, tablets, Bluetooth speakers, and e-readers.
 The units have a blue, black, or gray anodized metallic case with “myCharge” written on the front.
 The model name can be found on the back and on the bottom panel of the product packaging.
 The models were priced between $70 and $100 and sold from August 2018 through December 2019.